great-expectations/great_expectations/docs/reference/core_concepts/data_docs.rst

 Validations into structured, formatted documents.
 In these documents, they attempt to capture the key characteristics of a dataset.

-One example of Data Docs is HTML documentation, which takes expectation suites and validation results and produces clear, functional, and self-healing documentation of expected and observed data characteristics.
+One example of Data Docs is HTML documentation, which takes expectation suites and validation results and produces clear, functional, and self-updating documentation of expected and observed data characteristics.
 Together with profiling, it can help to rapidly create a clearer picture of your data, and keep your entire team on the same page as data evolves.